My name is Bala Mohammed. I was born here in Kaduna, 1947 on the ninth of May.

 Then they sent me back to Port Harcourt and from PH I was sent back to Aba where 12 Brigade 37 Batallion was.
 That is where I was.
 Later, I was sent to Port Harcourt.
 From PH we were sent to Rainbow Town in PH then we were sent to Ogoni.
 From Ogoni we were sent to Sarti, that is in Gongola state, where we built up a barrack for ourselves.
 Then I was sent to Numan.
 From Numan to Jalingo.
 Jalingo to Maiduguri.
 From there until I retired from there.

 But back to Biafra.
 The problem started after the Igbos killed all the leaders.
-We didn’t know that they were advancing to come into the north to come and capture everywhere and enslave us.
-They wanted to rule the country, the wanted all the positions and the offices.
-They wanted it to be that wherever they are in this country, they [the Igbos] will be ruling.
+We didn’t know that they were advancing to come into the North to come and capture everywhere so that they will be the leaders.
+While they were planning to see that they enslave the Northerners.
+We become, then all the offices and the rules of the country should go back to their hand.
+That they want to see that anywhere they will be ruling in this country, they will be ruling over us.
+The Igbos.

 By then it was Dr. Nnamdi Azikwe, Tafawa Balewa, and the rest.
 When you go to the east, Okpara was there, when you come to the north, Sardauna was there.
 When you go to the west, Akintola [Samuel Akintola] was there.
 So all their plan was at that time was to make sure they are the people there ruling.
 That is why when they started the killing, they killed the westerners who are the Yorubas.
 They killed the Northern leaders.
 But no one from the east was touched.